nataliamele/DEND/README.md

 - <a href="https://www.postgresql.org/download/">Postgres</a></br>
 - <a href=""https://www.python.org/downloads/>Python</a>

-<p>After instalation completed, you need to create default data base "studentdb", user "student", password "student:to be able to establish connection to Postgres. </p>
+<p>After instalation completed, you need to create default data base "studentdb", user "student", password "student" to be able to establish connection to Postgres. </p>

-<p>You can find several scripts in the directory :
+<p>You can find following scripts in the directory :

 * etl.ipynb (Jupyter notebook file with sample ETL process)
 * etl.py (script which runs ETL, processing log files and transporting data to database)